 Emma Apolant, née Wolff, was born on September 28, 1872 as the daughter of the banker and Kommerzienrat (honorary title for a merchant) Siegmund Wolff and his wife Ida in Posen.
 She married Edgar Apolant senior in Stettin and had two children with him who were both also born in Posen: Edgar Sigmund jr. (*1894) and Eva-Luise (*1898).
 Emmas hus...read more

-Irene Löwenthal was the daughter of the Bad Kissingen cattle dealer Mayer Löwenthal and his wife Clothilde, née Ehrmann, who came from Darmstadt.
+Irene Löwenthal was the daughter of the Bad Kissingen cattle dealer and producer of mattresses Maier Löwenthal and his wife Clothilde, nèe Ehrmann from Darmstadt.
 She was born in Darmstadt on June 12, 1904.
-The family must have lived in Bad Kissingen in 1906, where Irenes younger sisters Fanny (1906) and Bertha (1908) were born.
+One year later, the family moved to Bad Kissingen where Irenes younger sisters Fanny (1906) and Bertha (1908) were born.

 Charlotte (Lotte) Archenhold, née Neustädter, was born on September 15, 1922 as the daughter of the merchant Jakob Neustädter and his wife Käthe, née Weinstein in Neumarkt/ Oberpfalz.
 She is distantly related to Gustav Neustädter, the last leader of the Jewish cultural community of Bad Kissingen.